CPScript/USB-Ransom/README.md

 # HOW TO USE:
-Add to flashdrive, plug into PC and let it run!
+Add entrie repo to flashdrive, plug into PC and let it run!